 The problem might exist at the network level.
 Another possible way to test this is to try and access Kounta using a different network.

 If you’ve got a smartphone with a cellular data connection on you, that’s perfect.
 Try logging into Kounta from it.
 If you can access the service over cellular, then you can safely say the problem is with your network connection—though we still don’t know where.

 It could be on your side of the modem-router, or it could be on your provider’s side.

 Check the status lights on your modem/router.
 There should be lights indicating whether you’re online or off.

 It’s usually a pretty straightforward display.
 A solid green light means you’re connected, and anything that’s amber or red and possibly blinking tells you there’s a problem.
 Refer to your device’s instruction manual if you’re not sure what you’re looking at.

 If you find you’re not connected to your service provider, try turning the modem off and then back on again.
 While you’re at it, check every physical aspect of your network (see the Physical Layer Checklist here).

-If you’re experiencing regular network issues, it may be time to consider upgrading your modem-router.
-Often the free modem-router combos provided by ISPs are residential grade and inept to provide the level of support a business needs.
+If you’re experiencing regular network issues, it may be time to consider upgrading your modem/router.
+Often the free modem/router combos provided by ISPs are residential grade, unable to provide the level of support a business needs.